Hardcore Luxury® -- Always 100% USA

 But most people do not expect wool to perform in the rain.
 And a lot of wool won’t.
 WeatherWool surely does, and that is certainly no accident.

 Most wool fabric contains significant amounts of cotton.
 It is the industry standard to weave wool fabric with cotton.
 Even fabrics that say MADE WITH 100% VIRGIN WOOL will normally contain some cotton because that label means whatever wool is used is 100% virgin, but that the fabric itself can still contain other materials, and is often not 100% wool.
 Our Fabric is 100% wool and of course our wool is 100% virgin.
 So, we don't have any cotton to soak up water.
 And we don't use cotton thread either, because cotton thread will immediately soak up water and the wool will slowly wick water from the constantly-replenishing supply of water in the soaked cotton.
 We also don't use any liner fabrics to keep our wool off your skin.
-What small amounts of liners we do use are structural (such as the underside of a pocket flap), and a blend of wool and nylon used by the US Military, never any cotton.
-If you look at other woolen garments, you will find a liner at the back of the neck and shoulders and at the cuffs .. and often thru the entire torso and arms.
-Other outerwear is made of relatively coarse wool, which chafes most people, and therefore the makers must use a liner to keep their wool off the wrists and neck.
-But the liners are usually synthetic acetate or polypropylene which are bad news because they readily get wet.
-So if you go out in serious rain other brands of wool will wick water from the cotton, or the liners.
-Cotton and synthetics do not do anything to enhance the performance of the garment ... they are used basically because it is cheaper to use them than to make a garment from pure, highest-quality wool.
+What small amounts of structural material we do use (such as the underside of a pocket flap), are a blend of wool and nylon used by the US Military, never any cotton.
+If you look at typical woolen garments, you will find a liner at the back of the neck and shoulders and at the cuffs .. and often other places, too.
+Typically, wool outerwear is made of relatively coarse wool, which chafes most people, and therefore the makers must use a liner to keep their wool off the wrists and neck.
+But the liners are normally synthetics that readily get wet, and in serious rain that wool will wick water from the cotton, or the liners.
+It is my strong opinion that cotton and synthetics do not do anything to enhance the performance of the garment ... they are used primarily because it is cheaper to use them than to make a garment from pure, highest-quality wool.
 A lot cheaper.
-(Synthetic liners do help a wool jacket slide over inner layers.)
+(Synthetic liners do help a wool jacket slide over inner layers, and nylon can add strength.)

 And of course, performance in the rain is just one of many things you are welcome to test for yourself as part of our No-Risk Field Testing.